nuriel77/iri-playbook/docs/loadbalancer.rst

   ansible-playbook -i inventory-multi site.yml -v -e images_from_master=yes

-If your connection to the server breaks (network timeout), you can return to the server and re-run the command above (make sure to be in the ``/opt/iri-playbook`` directory and run is as root).
+If your connection to the server breaks (network timeout), you can return to the server and re-run the command above (make sure to be in the ``/opt/iri-playbook`` directory and run it as root).

 **NOTE** that the option ``images_from_master=yes`` has been added.
-What it does is make sure that all Docker images are initially pulled to the main installation node and then copied to the other nodes.
+This ensures that all Docker images are initially pulled to the main installation node and then copied to the other nodes.
 Sometimes having 3 nodes pull the same image from Dockerhub at the same time is rather slow.

 SSL Certificate
 ^^^^^^^^^^^^^^^